Eyevinn/hls-ts-js/README.md

   // Obtain the payload for a program stream const avcPayload = hlsTs.getDataStreamByProgramType("avc");

-  // where avcPayload is a Uint8Array
+  // where avcPayload.data is a Uint8Array
 });
 ```